spatial-data-discovery/ay2122-1/project/README.md

 A Graphical Representation of Deliverables
 ------------------------------------------
-Point allocations are shown in the margin.
+Percent allocations are shown in the margin.

 ```
 EMAIL